JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/object/object_transforms_input.rst

 Outputs
 -------
-- **Location** - A vector that contain the current location of the input object.
+- **Location** - A vector that contains the current location of the input object.
-- **Rotation** - An euler that contain the current rotation of the input object.
+- **Rotation** - An euler that contains the current rotation of the input object.
-- **Scale** - A vector that contain the current scale of the input object.
+- **Scale** - A vector that contains the current scale of the input object.
-- **Quaternion** - A quaternion that contain the current rotation of the input object.
+- **Quaternion** - A quaternion that contains the current rotation of the input object.

 Advanced Node Settings
 ----------------------